 If you’re serving massive amounts of content, it could make your one-pager very long and hard to scroll through.

-If you have a big site, I don’t advise you to use a one-pager just so it doesn’t have to reload every time you go to another page.
+If you have a big site, we don’t advise you to use a one-pager just so it doesn’t have to reload every time you go to another page.

 Creating a one-page website with WordPress